Home Page Image

 What are the qualifications for a grant from the Ashbury Children's Foundation?

 • Organizations must be tax exempt under section 501(c)(3) of the Internal Revenue Code.
-When making application for a grant, a copy of the organizations Federal tax exemption letter should be supplied.
+When applying for a grant for the first time, an organization should supply its Federal tax exemption letter along with the request.
 No grants are made to individuals.

-• Organizations making application should also provide services to children either as primary or secondary recipients.
+• Applicant organizations must provide services to children either as primary or secondary recipients.

-• Organizations should provide their services in the San Francisco Bay Area.
+• Organizations must provide their services in the San Francisco Bay Area.

 How do I make application for a grant?

-A grant request should be in the form of a letter.
-The letter should clearly state:
+A grant request should be in the form of a letter of no more than two pages.
+The letter should describe:

-1. The purpose of the requested grant with a description of the way that it will assist children.
+1. The purpose of the requested grant and how specifically it will benefit children.

 2. The amount of money being requested.

-• If the grant will assist with a part of your ongoing program, a simple budget should be provided.
-The budget line items should be consistent with your organizations program budget.
+• If the grant will assist with a part of an ongoing program, a simple budget should be provided.
+The budget line items should be consistent with your organization's program budget.

 3. Do not include extensive information on your overall program unless the Foundation has specifically requested the information.